 Would you like to help look after Derbyshire’s rich history?
-Through our Adopt a Piece of History scheme you can adopt any item from our collections, in the knowledge that your contribution will directly support our work to keep Derbyshire’s history safe for the future.
+Through our Adopt a Piece of History scheme you can adopt any local studies or archives item (or even a whole archive collection), in the knowledge that your contribution will directly support our work to keep Derbyshire’s history safe for the future.

 If you’re looking for a truly unique gift, why not let someone else adopt a piece of history?
 Whether they love sport, art, gardening or trains, there is something in our collections they would be proud to help look after too.
 And with different options and prices, this could be just the surprise you’ve been looking for.